clong/DetectionLab/Proxmox/README.md

   These commands can be run in parallel from three separate terminal sessions.

-3. **(1 Minute)** Once the Packer builds finish, verify that you now see Windows10, WindowsServer2016, and Ubuntu2004 in your Proxmox console.
+3. **(1 Minute)** Once the Packer builds finish, verify that you now see Windows10, WindowsServer2016, and Ubuntu2004 templates in your Proxmox console.
 4. **(5 Minutes)** In DetectionLab/Proxmox/Terraform, create a terraform.tfvars file (RECOMMENDED) to override the default variables listed in variables.tf.
 5. **(25 Minutes)** From DetectionLab/Proxmox, run **terraform init**.
 The Proxmox Terraform provider should install automatically during this step.
 6. Running **terraform apply** should then prompt us to create the logger, dc, wef, and win10 instances.
 Once finished, you should see the Terraform output with IP addresses of your VMs.